All the best for Results Day 2026

-Child sexual exploitation (CSE) is when an adult engages a child (anyone under 18) or a vulnerable young adult in sexual activity, including online.
+Child sexual exploitation (CSE) is when someone else (an adult or another young person) engages a child (anyone under 18) or a vulnerable young adult in sexual activity, including online.

 Crucial: Child sexual exploitation is a crime.
 If you are being abused or are worried about someone else you can call the MASH (Multi-Agency Safeguarding Hub) or contact the police.